justinmichaelvieira/ezdmb/README.md

 The display in the main screen of the configuration (under the text "Current menu") mirrors the full screen display.

-The "Display Settings" button opens configuration options.
-On selection a config file, `dmb_config.json`, is written with the name of the selected menu board image.

 ## System configuration
 The system can be configured using:
 - The "Display Settings" button and related screens